 Watercrest Senior Living associates are always available to welcome, to care, and to serve both you and your loved one.
 Our associates receive specialized dementia care training and are skilled in behavioral interventions and persuasion techniques that validate, redirect and comfort our residents during their times of need.
-Please do not hesitate if you find yourself in a difficult situation, to report the incident to a Resident Care Specialist, Wellness Nurse or Memory Care Director.
+If you find yourself in a difficult situation when visiting a loved one in our community, please do not hesitate to report the incident to a Resident Care Specialist, Wellness Nurse or Memory Care Director.